 Usually, a U.S. securities borrower will provide cash collateral to the securities lender.
 Historically, the securities lender would pay "rebate" amounts on that cash collateral, determined by reference to the Fed Funds rate, the number of days that the cash collateral is posted and the amount of that cash on each of those days.
 The rebate rate paid by securities brokers for borrowing of "general collateral" (shares for which there is an adequate supply available to borrow, which is the case for most shares) has typically been in the neighborhood of Fed Funds minus 25-40 basis points.
-For example, if a transaction is entered into under a MSLA, the Fed Funds rate is 3 percent (300 basis points) and the rebate rate for that transaction is Fed Funds minus 25 basis points, then the securities lender will pay a return on the cash collateral equal to the amount of that cash collateral multiplied by the number of days the transaction is outstanding, divided by 360, and multiplied by 275 basis points.
-This is a typical transaction in which positive rebate is paid, and has been the norm for several decades.
+For example, if a transaction is entered into under a MSLA, the Fed Funds rate is 3 percent (300 basis points) and the rebate rate for that transaction is Fed Funds minus 25 basis points, then the securities lender will pay a return on the cash collateral equal to the amount of that cash collateral multiplied by 275 basis points.
+This is a typical transaction in which positive rebate is paid, and has been the norm for several decades.11